Material Source

 Can you tell us what the future of Scottish craft looks like for you?

 "The future for Scottish craft is incredibly bright.
-I feel really privileged to be working in the craft sector in a creative capacity, and as a curator at this moment in time.
+I feel really privileged to be working in the craft and design sector in a creative capacity, and as a curator at this moment in time.

 "HARVEST is a snapshot of just where we are as a nation in terms of design and craft.
-And I feel like there's such an amazing opportunity for me now working within the ecosystem that we have alongside all the brilliant work that people like Bard are doing, people like Lorraine Grant at Art Farm and The Fife Arms are doing, GRAS and Custom Lane.
+And I feel like there's so many amazing opportunities for me as a curator working within the ecosystem that we have in Scotland alongside all the brilliant work that people and galleries like Bard, Art Farm and The Fife Arms, Fife Contemporary and Custom Lane are doing.

-"There's so many people who are so passionate about supporting the community, and the community itself is flourishing like it never has before.
-Speaking on behalf of Craft Scotland I see our role really as helping to broker opportunities for designers to be able to sell their work, promote their work, and for it to land into the hands and the laps of people who really appreciate it for the incredible quality and value it represents.
+"There are so many people who are so passionate about supporting the craft community, and the community itself is flourishing like it never has before.
+Speaking on behalf of Craft Scotland, the National Agency for Craft – we see our role as helping to broker opportunities for makers to be able to sell their work, promote their work, and for it to land into the hands and homes of people who really appreciate it for the incredible quality and value it represents.

 HARVEST is on show at City Art Centre, Edinburgh until 19 October 2025.